Education > K-12 Education

 Exploring Data, by Landwehr and Watkins

 The Art and Techniques of Simulation, by Gnanadesikan, Scheaffer, and Swift

 Exploring Surveys: Information from Samples, by Landwehr, Swift, and Watkins

 The Elementary Quantitative Literacy (EQL) Series is a two-part series of books planned and written by a team of experienced elementary school teachers and statisticians with the goal of introducing the key ideas and lessons in data analysis and probability in the K–6 mathematics curriculum.
-The EQL books listed below are available through Pearson:
+Though out of print, the books listed below are available through book resale sites.

 Exploring Statistics in the Elementary Grades, Book One